smattymatty/mathew-storm-site/writing_content/short-stories/Minimum Viable Apocalypse.md

 He unscrewed the cap, steam slowly rising.
 That smell-

 Tomato bisque.

 The hunger woke.

-I gripped the chair.
-Wood splintered under my palms.
-The fluorescent lights overhead began to hum the wrong frequency.
+My teeth ached with the phantom taste of a thousand missed meals - saliva thick and hot in my mouth.
+As I watched his throat work as he swallowed, I wanted to crawl across the table and lick the steam off his thermos.

 "You don't mind?"
 He poured into his travel mug.